 Geofencing API

-- Building and storing the index to memcache
+- Building and storing the index in memcache

 - Finding all fences a certain point is in

-- Finding a fence that intersect with a polyline.
+- Finding a fence that intersects with a polyline.

-- Finding a fence that intersect with a polygon.
+- Finding a fence that intersects with a polygon.